 Image Source: Dribble

 RVIZ designed this animated logo in the early days of Nike’s SNKRS app.
 You can see how it represents all the values of the company with a single logo.
-At first, the logo of Nike appears as usual and then it transitions to a basketball player and Converse and then SNKRS.
+At first, Nike's logo appears as usual, and then it transitions to a basketball player and Converse and then SNKRS.
 The designer gives a complete overview of what viewers can expect from the app after observing the logo.

 This music video manages to make good use of black ground and the kinetic typography.
 It is fresh music with a black background and lights up the lyrics, making use of bright fonts.
 Cauboyz is behind the creative style of presenting individual boxes, putting words inside of them.